 Corporate governance refers to the system by which an organisation is directed and controlled.
-The governance structure specifies the distribution of rights and responsibilities among stakeholders and specifies the rules and procedures for making decisions.
-Governance provides the structure through which organisations
+The governance structure specifies the distribution of rights and responsibilities among stakeholders and specifies the rules and procedures for

 The systems of corporate governance are designed to manage risk to a reasonable level rather than to eliminate all risk of failure to achieve policies, aims and objectives.
 It can therefore only provide reasonable and not absolute assurance of effectiveness.
 The system of corporate governance is based on an ongoing process designed to identify and prioritise the risks to the achievement of the Council's objectives, to evaluate the likelihood and impact of these risks, and to manage them efficiently, effectively and economically.